 - stimulate interest in and encourage research into the scientific and technical problems of snow and ice in all countries

 - facilitate and increase the flow of glaciological ideas and information;

-The Society recognizes achievements in glaciology and contributions to the development of the science through the award of the Seligman Crystal, Honorary Membership and the Richardson Medal.
-Information on recent work in glaciology is submitted periodically to National Correspondents and compiled into reports which are published in ICE.
+The Society recognizes achievements in glaciology and contributions to the development of the science through the award of the Seligman Crystal, Honorary Membership, the Richardson Medal, the Graham Cogley Award, and our most recent award, the Early Career Scientist Award.

 Country specific information and projects in glaciology is submitted periodically to National Correspondents and compiled into reports which are published in the IGS newsletter ICE.